 The goal for fueling leading up the race is high carbohydrate, moderate protein, and low fat and fiber.

-Several days prior to the race or long run, you may want to eat less of certain foods, like fats and fiber, and more simple carbohydrates and lean proteins.
+Several days prior to the race or long run, you may want to eat less fat, such as nuts, seeds, avocados, butter, cheese, etc. and less fiber such as certain fruits and vegetables, nuts, seeds, whole grains, beans, etc.

-When deciding what to eat the morning of a race or long run, you’ll want to consume something easy to digest and high in carbohydrates such as bread, a bagel, low-fiber fruits or fruit juice, dairy products (if that sits well with you), cereal, etc.
+The morning of a race or long run you’ll want to consume something easy to digest and high in carbohydrates such as bread, bagel, low-fiber fruits or fruit juice, dairy products (if that sits well with you), cereal, etc.

-You may want to include a little bit of lean protein or a little bit of fat to keep you full and satisfied for a longer period of time, but nothing that sits too heavy or causes you any GI issues.
+You may want to include a little bit of lean protein or a little bit of fat to keep you full and satisfied longer, but nothing that sits too heavy or causes you any GI issues.

 Examples of pre-workout breakfast ideas: